-Jordan, classified as an ‘upper-middle income’ economy has 6 special economic zones (SEZs) and several industrial zones that attract large-scale investments.
+Jordan, classified as an ‘upper-middle income’ economy has 6 Special Economic Zones (SEZs) and several industrial zones that attract large-scale investments.
 Major industrial sectors include textiles, defense, aerospace, pharmaceutical, ICT, and cosmetics.
-The government of Jordan had reformed subsidies and introduced social protection systems that aim to create favorable conditions for tax reforms and public-private partnerships in infrastructure.
+The government of Jordan has reformed subsidies and introduced social protection systems that aim to create favorable conditions for tax reforms and public-private partnerships in infrastructure.

 Currency: Jordanian Dinar

 Principal Languages: Arabic, Modern Standard Arabic

 Major Cities: Zarqa, Irbid, Russeifa, Wadi Al Seer

 Employment contracts must be drafted in Arabic, and at least 2 copies must be maintained.
 In the absence of any employment contract, employees can establish their right to employment via all legal means of evidence.
 The duration of a contract is set by agreement between the parties.

 In an indefinite duration contract, employees are considered in service until their employment is terminated according to the provisions of the Labor Code.
 In a specified-period contract, employees are considered in service for the period stated in the contract.
 The contract remains in effect regardless of a change of the employer due to a transfer of inheritance, sale of the undertaking, merger, or any other reason.